js-works/js-reducers/README.md

 // The `when` helper is useful if you want to define
-// reducers in a strict functional way. const counterReducer = defineReducer(initialCountState, [
+// reducers in a strict functional way. const counterReducer = createReducer(initialCountState, [
   when(CounterMsg.increment, (state, { delta }) => {
     return { ...state, count: state.count + delta }
   }),